jsdealy/latin/miscellae/guideToLatinConversation.md

 Heartily, sincerely.

-From the chair or pul-
+From the chair or pulpit; from high authority.
-pit; from high author-
-ity.

 Higher ; more elevated.